debops/debops/docs/ansible/roles/debops.kmod/defaults-detailed.rst

 ----------

-The ``kmod__*_load`` list variables can be used to specify which kernel modules shoud be loaded at boot time.
+The ``kmod__*_load`` list variables can be used to specify which kernel modules should be loaded at boot time.
 The configuration is stored in the :file:`/etc/modules-load.d/` directory.
 Each list entry is a YAML dictionary with specific parameters: